 Aptly named Via degli Orefici (Goldsmith road) of Vico del Ferro (iron road) recall the original vocation of this area and the corporation that called this area home.

-The best way to visit the caruggi is to allow youself to take some time here and follow your heart: if you feel like you are lost, just head down towards the port and you will find your orientation again in no time
+The best way to visit the caruggi is to allow yourself to take some time here and follow your heart: if you feel like you are lost, just head down towards the port and you will find your orientation again in no time

 Lunch at Osteria Vico Palla

-At this point you are likely to be very hungry and a good place to satisfy your craving for delicious Genovese food is osteria Vico Palla.
+At this point, you are likely to be very hungry and a good place to satisfy your craving for delicious Genovese food is Osteria Vico Palla.

 This is a historical osteria popular with locals and tourists alike and a great place to taste Genovese cuisine, especially fish dishes.